tweag/monad-bayes/docs/source/usage.md

 - `instance MonadSample (FreeSampler m)`
 -  **No** instance for `MonadCond`

-`FreeSampler m` is not often going to be used on its own, but instead as part of the Markov Chain Monte Carlo (MCMC) inference method.
+`FreeSampler m` is not often going to be used on its own, but instead as part of the `Traced` type, defined below.
+A `FreeSampler m a` represents a reified execution of the program.

 `FreeSampler m` is best understood if you're familiar with the standard use of a free monad to construct a domain specific language.
 For probability in particular, see this [blog post](https://jtobin.io/simple-probabilistic-programming).
 Here's the definition: